tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As noted in {{zero-rtt-data}}, TLS provides a limited mechanism for replay protection for data sent by the client in the first flight.

-The "obfuscated_ticket_age" parameter in the client's "early_data" extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
+The "obfuscated_ticket_age" parameter in the client's "pre_shared_key" extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
 A server can store the time at which it sends a session ticket to the client, or encode the time in the ticket.
-Then, each time it receives an "early_data" extension, it can subtract the base value and check to see if the value used by the client matches its expectations.
+Then, each time it receives an "pre_shared_key" extension, it can subtract the base value and check to see if the value used by the client matches its expectations.

 The ticket age (the value with "ticket_age_add" subtracted) provided by the